Skip to content

 Presets

-Presets in FFmate are powerful, reusable templates that simplify how you define and run FFmpeg tasks.
-They allow you to preconfigure FFmpeg commands, output patterns, priorities, and even automated pre/post-processing scripts, streamlining your entire transcoding workflow.
+Presets in FFmate are reusable templates that make it easier to define and run FFmpeg tasks.
+With a preset, you can preconfigure FFmpeg commands, output patterns, priorities, and even pre- or post-processing scripts, so every task runs the same way without extra setup.

 Creating a Preset